aympere8/Qship/README.md

 Avoids defining more Annotation Configuration
 Avoids writing lots of import statements
 Avoids XML Configuration.

+# Qship

+Qship is a simple web app to keep track of employees as well as trucks with their routes. visitors simply can view the truck records.

+# Qship application iverview

 ## index
 the index page , the first page or the entrance to qship, allows you to enter as a visitor or an admin. being a visitor only means you can view the truck data.